 ** '.desktop' files aren't a solution, since these do not work for applications started from a terminal emulator or virtual terminal.

 ** Firejail currently uses /usr/local, but the user has to manually run firecfg, because automatically running it would be a Debian policy violation because writing to /usr/local is not allowed for packages.

 ** Beginner users can't be expected to start a terminal every time they want to launch a program.
 This usability problem can be a hurdle for widespread adoption.

-* amend PATH environment variable
+* amend PATH environment variable by user

 ** firejail wrappers will be installed to /usr/lib/firejail/ folder, i.e for example /usr/lib/firejail/firefox